shubhangi-singh21/Data-Science/README.md

-# Data Science
+# Basics of Data Science

 This repo covers the following:

-1. Python for Data Analysis using NumPy & Pandas
+✔ Python for Data Analysis using
+      i.
+NumPy
+     ii.
+Pandas

-2. Python for Data Visualization using Matplotlib, Seaborn, Plotly and Cufflinks
+✔ Python for Data Visualization using Matplotlib, Seaborn, Plotly and Cufflinks

-3. Geographical plotting
+✔ Geographical plotting